Cornel06/Snake/README.md

 log - commit history
 diff HEAD - compare the current state withe the last commit diff commit1 commit2 - compare 2 commits, commit1 and commit2 are the commit's names

-HOW IT WORKS:
-collisions: walls and itself
-every apple eaten equals +1length in the back every 5-10 apples => speed up if length == grid size => WIN move w a s d some kind of tickrate and movement fundamentals if w pressed move up somehow keep moving up turn off opposite movement(cant go w s or a d) random apple placement -places occupied by the snake score
-Start/Pause/Restart
-Leaderboards